septentrio-gnss/SbfMixer/tutorial.md

 ### With command line

-You can also install the dependencies with the following commands:
+You can install the dependencies with `npm` using the following commands:
-With `npm`:
 ```bash
 cd ~/.node-red
 npm install @septentrio/node-red-sbf-mixer